-CBP distributes its products through a wide range of distribution channels.
-CBP owns and operates a national network of 50 distribution centers.
+CBP distributes its products through a wide range of distribution channels, including a national network of 51 distribution centers.
 Additionally, products are sold to approximately 2,000 independent professional installing dealers and to major home center retail chains.
 CBP maintains strong relationships with its installing dealers and believes it is the largest supplier of residential garage doors to the retail and professional installing channels in North America.